Overview

 [1] k

-is an non-negative integer.
+: An non-negative integer.
 If fewer than k

-shortest paths exist, all are retained.
-When k
+paths exist, all are retained.

 To select the "cheapest" paths, which is analogous to the "shortest" but minimizes the sum of costs (edge weights) along a path, is not yet supported in GQL.
 If this functionality is required, you may consider using the UQL commands